Skip to main content Skip to navigation

 Banks and financial institutions must be aware of the risks of fraud and money laundering using prepaid cards and how to address that risk in their AML/CFT compliance solution to protect financial systems and ensure legislative compliance.

-What are Prepaid Cards?
+What are prepaid cards?

 Prepaid cards don’t require a bank account and can be used to pay for goods and services.
 Issued by banks and other financial services firms, prepaid cards are pre-loaded and reloaded with funds and can be purchased on behalf of others.